changmg/AppMult-Aware-Retraining/README.md

 ## Download

-- This project contains a submodule for circuit simulation and LUT generation: open-source logic synthesis and verification tool abc
+- This project contains a submodule for circuit simulation and LUT generation: open-source logic synthesis and verification tool ABC

 ```shell
 git clone --recursive https://github.com/changmg/AppMult-Aware-Retraining.git
 ```

-Please ensure that you have added the argument "--recursive" to clone the submodule abc.
+Please ensure that you have added the argument "--recursive" to clone the submodule ABC.

 - Pretrained models: You can find the pretrained FP32 models used in our experiments here:
 [Pretrained models](https://github.com/changmg/AppMult-Aware-Retraining/releases/tag/v1.0.0)